 The U.S. Public Health Service has found that the seven therapies approved by the U.S. Food and Drug Administration in combination with individual, group or phone cessation counseling are the most effective way to help smokers quit.
-Until and unless the FDA approves a specific electronic nicotine delivery system or e-cigarette as safe and effective for use as a tobacco cessation aid, the Lung Association does not support using them for cessation, nor does it support any direct or implied claims that e-cigarettes help smokers quit.
+Until and unless the FDA approves a specific electronic nicotine delivery system or e-cigarette as safe and effective for use as a tobacco cessation aid, the American Lung Association does not support their use for cessation or any direct or implied claims that e-cigarettes help smokers quit.

 Youth and E-cigarettes

-The tobacco industry aggressively markets e-cigarettes to youth, glamorizing e-cigarette use in advertisements and offering e-cigarettes in candy flavors such as bubble gum and gummy bears.
-Kids also can easily buy e-cigarettes online, according to a March 2015 study published in the Journal of JAMA Pediatrics.
+The tobacco industry aggressively markets e-cigarettes to youth, glamorizing e-cigarette use in advertisements and offering e-cigarettes in candy flavors like bubble gum and gummy bears.
+Kids can also easily buy e-cigarettes online, according to a March 2015 study published in JAMA Pediatrics.
 Learn more about youth e-cigarette use.
 Basic FDA oversight, which would include youth access restrictions, is needed to protect kids from becoming the next generation hooked on nicotine.